baksoftware/gpt/13-orgsim/CURRENT_FUNCTIONALITY.md

     - `people`: Defines individuals with ID, name, `discipline` (e.g., 'software developer', 'designer'), and their `initialTeamName`.
     - `initialWorkUnits`: Specifies the starting work items, each with an ID, `type` (e.g., 'need', 'design').
     - `personWorkTicks`: A nested object defining how many time ticks (hours) each `discipline` takes to complete each `WorkUnitType`.
     - `workFlow`: Defines the sequence of work.
-For each `WorkUnitType`, it specifies the `nextType` it transitions to and the `targetDiscipline` required for that next step.
+For each `WorkUnitType`, it specifies the `nextType` it transitions to and the `nextDiscipline` required for that next step.
 - **State Management**:
   - The simulation maintains an internal `SimulationState` which includes:
     - A list of all `teams` and their `members`.